• Home

 What is liability insurance?

-Private liability insurance covers all the risks of everyday life.
-It offers comprehensive insurance cover for damage caused by you or another person insured under your liability policy.
+Third-party liability insurance is your safety net for all the risks of everyday life.
+This insurance covers damage unintentionally caused by you or another person insured under your liability policy, including property damage, personal damage, and monetary loss.

 Loss categories in liability insurance